-Neodymium magnets, also called rare earth magnets, come in different sizes.
-These are a good choice because they are very strong, but also slim.
-Usually the larger and thicker the magnet, the stronger it is.
+- Neodymium magnets, or rare earth magnets, come in different sizes.
+These are a good choice because they are powerful but slim.

-Ceramic magnets are also strong enough to use for needle minders.
-These magnets are thicker which makes them harder to lose.
-However, the poles' position of soft ceramic magnets may change, which can cause the two pieces to misalign.
+- Ceramic magnets are cheaper and thicker, which makes them harder to lose.
+However, the poles' position of soft ceramic magnets may change, which can cause the two pieces to no longer attract each other.

 Lots of things will work for the base, as long as they are small and thin.

-Buttons are a great choice.
-Vintage buttons are often beautiful and making them into a needle minder gives them new life!
+- Buttons are a great choice.
+Vintage buttons are often beautiful, and making them into a needle minder gives them new life!
 You can also use decorative or covered buttons.
 The back of the button needs to be flat, so if it has a shank back, you will need to remove it.

-Small toys are another option that you may have around the house.
-Again, as long as they are thin, they will probably work.
+- Small toys are another option that you may have around the house.
+As long as they are thin and can take the glue, they should work.

-Because the magnets are meant to hold tightly to each other, it's important to choose an industrial-strength glue, such as E-6000, that won't come undone when you separate the magnets.
+Because the magnets must hold tightly to each other, it's essential to choose an industrial-strength glue, such as E-6000, that won't come undone when you separate the magnets.

-If you're using a button with holes to the front, try to avoid lots of glue right around the holes.
+If you're using a button with holes to the front, avoid putting lots of glue right around the holes.

-Press one of the magnets into the glue.
-If the glue squishes out around the magnet, that's okay!
+- Press one of the magnets into the glue.
+If the glue squishes out around the magnet, that's okay; it will dry clear.

-To use your needle minder, hold the base piece to the front of your hooped embroidery work.
-Place the second magnet on the back of your work so that it attaches to the base piece.
+To test your needle minder, hold the base magnet to the front of your hooped embroidery work.
+Place the other magnet on the back of your work so that it attaches to the base piece.
 Take it on and off several times and give the work a shake to make sure the needle minder stays in its spot.

-Now that you can make your own needle minders, you can make one for every project in your work-in-process pile.
+Now that you know how to make a needle minder, you can create one for every project in your work-in-process pile.
 And what better way to reduce, reuse, recycle odds and ends than turning them into beautiful needle minders?
 What excellent gifts for all of your stitching friends!